curtis-allan/Shad4Fasthtml/docs/md/tailwind-setup.md

 ## Setup Instructions

-1. **Install Tailwind CSS:** Download and install the standalone Tailwind CSS package for your operating system.
+1. **Install Tailwind CSS:** Download and install the standalone Tailwind CSS packagefor your operating system from <a href="https://github.com/tailwindlabs/tailwindcss/releases/tag/v3.4.10" target="_blank">here</a>, or follow the blog post guide above to install it via the CLI.

 2. **Configure Permissions:** Run CLI commands to give Tailwind CSS executable permissions.
 (Optional: Rename the package for ease of use)